A penetrative radiation more difficult to absorb

 Exponential attenuation of gamma through matter

-The graph above shows, for 1000 initial 1 MeV gamma rays; the number of surviving gamma which have not interacted, as the function the distance they travel trough the air.
-Every 90m (a distance known as the attenuation), the number of surviving gamma rays is halved.
+The graph above shows, for 1000 initial 1 MeV gamma rays; the number of survivihng gamma which have not interacted, as the function the distance they travel trough air.
+Every 90m (a distance known as the attenuation length), the number of surviving gamma rays is halved.
 After 2 attenuation lengths the number drops to 250, after 3 lengths to 125 and so on.
-This exponential decay closely resembles the way a substance’s radioactivity decreases with time, with the ‘attenuation length’ playing the role of the ‘half-life’.
-The figure of 90m is specific to 1 MeV gamma rays - less energetic gamma rays will have shorter attenuation lengths.
+This exponential decay closely resembles the way a substance’s radioactivity decreases with time.
+The figure of 90m is specific to 1 MeV gamma rays – less energetic gamma rays will have shorter attenuation lengths.

-In the case of ingestion of radioactive substances, gamma rays are far less dangerous than alpha- or beta particles.
-As gamma photons are much more penetrative than X-rays, most will pass straight through the body without interacting with it at all.
+In the case of ingestion of radioactive substances, gamma rays are far less dangerous than alpha or beta rays.
+As gamma photons are much more penetrative than X rays most will pass straight through the body without interacting with it at all.

 It is the gamma rays emitted by an external source of radiation which pose the greatest threat.
 The most common radioprotection techniques with such sources consist in shielding them or interposing screens between them and the object.
 Obviously, one can also reduce the exposure by going away.
 Physicits call this the ‘solid angle effect’ .